undefinedbuilder/unilag-civil-engineering-concrete-lab-form/README.md

 ### 🔹 User Experience
 - **Crushing Date** always resets to today after submission.
-- **Submit button** is larger, bold, and pinned at the bottom of the form.
+- **Submit button** is large, bold, and pinned at the bottom of the form.
 - **Retry Save** button only appears when Google Sheets save fails.
 - Status messages:
 - ✅ Green = Success